What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 JW's must be 'separate from the world' because they believe the world belongs to Satan.
 The Watchtower Society is thought to be the only path to God.

 At this point in time, there is no honorable dignified way to resign without being labeled as an evil, wicked, or mentally diseased person.
-The Watchtower says it's 'God's command' that JW's must have no contact with members who leave, - even close family members such as parents, grandparents, children, etc. Members who leave are referred to as 'apostates'.
+The organization says it's 'God's command' that JW's must have no contact with members who leave, - even close family members such as parents, grandparents, children, etc. Members who leave are referred to as 'apostates'.

 A Jehovah Witness believes that Jehovah is God's real name and they are his people or 'witnesses'.
 They believe that everyone should be witnesses of Jehovah because he is the only true God.

-The Watchtower has criticized Christendom for taking the name Jehovah out of the Bible and substituting it with 'Lord'.
+The organization has criticized Christendom for taking the name Jehovah out of the Bible and substituting it with 'Lord'.
 However the historical record shows the name 'Jehovah' was invented by Christendom in the 13th century.

 In the early days of the Bible Students and later, the Jehovah's Witnesses, there were few rules.
 They had a direct relationship with God symbolized by baptism.
 However over the years, in an effort to bring their doctrines more in line with what the Bible says, they added many rules.
 Some must not be broken.
 Other rules are not as serious.